preciofishbone/OmniaDocsG2/blocks/create-app/index.rst

 .. image:: create-app-block-settings-selected-user-v75.png

+For more information on creating app templates, in **Omnia v7** versions, see:

++ :doc:`Templates for communities in Omnia v7 </admin-settings/business-group-settings/communities/communities-v7/templates/index>`

++ :doc:`Templates for publishing apps in Omnia v7 </admin-settings/business-group-settings/publishing-apps/publishing-v7/templates-v7/index>`

++ :doc:`Teamwork templates in Omnia v7 </admin-settings/business-group-settings/team-collaboration/teamwork-v7/templates/index>`

-For more information on creating app templates, see:
+For more information on creating app templates, in Omnia versions up to **6.13**, see:

 + :doc:`Templates for communities </admin-settings/business-group-settings/communities/communities-65/templates/index>`